wak6817/colorscheme-webify/README.md

 the project includes these palettes:

-- catppuccin
+- Catppuccin
-- dracula
+- Dracula
-- nord
+- Nord

 within catppuccin, you can choose: